-Definition: Accumulated Depreciation is an accounting term used to calculate the amount of Depreciation an asset has experienced over its useful life.
-It is not the total cost of the asset, such as the purchase price or lease payments, but it is the cost of the asset to date.
+Accumulated depreciation is an accounting term used to calculate the amount of depreciation an asset has experienced over its useful life.
+It is not the total cost of the asset, such as the purchase price or lease payments, but it is the asset’s cost to date.

 Accumulated depreciation is typically calculated for tangible property and is used to eliminate all intangibles in determining a gain or loss on an investment.